ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ```
 {: pre}

-Rules can be enabled or disabled, and you can change the status of the rule by updating its status property.
-For example, to disable the rule `t2a` send in the body of the request `status: "inactive"` with a `POST` method.
+Rules can be enabled or disabled, and you can change the status of the Rule by updating its status property.
+For example, to disable the rule `t2a`, send in the body of the request `status: "inactive"` with a `POST` method.
 ```bash
 curl -u $AUTH https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/rules/t2a?overwrite=true \
 -X POST -H "Content-Type: application/json" \